oktadev/okta-blog/_source/_posts/2021-10-27-k8s-api-server-oidc.md

 ### Create an OIDC application

 Now that our groups are in place let's create an OIDC application.
 We will set the application type to `native` and use PKCE as client authentication, which is much more secure than using a client secret.
 We will also set the redirect URIs to `localhost:8000` so that we can work with kubectl locally.
 We should also assign the groups we created earlier to this application here.
-Finally, we can capture the client id of the created app using an output variable.
+Finally, we can capture the client ID of the created app using an output variable.

 ```hcl
 # Create an OIDC application